 Every business has a story behind its origin, and restaurants and food businesses are no exception.
 For some, it’s the desire to showcase the food they learned to cook with their grandparents at an early age.
 For others, they were inspired to create a product they couldn’t find on store shelves.
-In ICC’s Culinary Entrepreneurship program, we teach chefs and aspiring food business owners to take their inspiration, and motivation, behind starting a business and develop it into a defined concept and actionable business plan, all in just 6 weeks!
+In ICC’s Food Business Fundamentals program, we teach chefs and aspiring food business owners to take their inspiration, and motivation, behind starting a business and develop it into a defined concept and actionable business plan, all in just 6 weeks!
 But, in order to get started, you first have to think about what makes the story you are trying to tell compelling, what makes your brand unique, and what you have to accomplish to start your business.

 So what does it take to start crafting a compelling business story?